 Roxanne Williams: For our readers who don’t know what Knack is, can you give us the 30,000 foot overview?

 Samyr Qureshi: Knack helps universities boost retention and graduation rates by having their high-achieving students sign up as a network of peer tutors and mentors.
-Essentially, if you’ve done well in a course or on a topic, you can sign up as a tutor, make yourself available, and students that need help can book you for in-person or online services.
+Essentially, if you’ve done well in a course or on a topic, you can sign up as a tutor on Knack, make yourself available, and students that need help can book you for in-person or online services.
 Those high-achieving students are able to build skills and showcase those to employers that care about that experience, as well as make money.
 The students that need help are able to get the help they need and hopefully graduate.

 Roxanne: I would assume, when you say high-achieving students, they have to retain a certain GPA?